taoteh1221/Open_Crypto_Tracker/README.txt

 Copyright 2014-2020 GPLv3

-Open source / free private cryptocurrency investment portfolio tracker, with email / text / Alexa alerts, charts, mining calculators, leverage / gain / loss / balance stats, and other crypto tools.
+Open source / free private cryptocurrency investment portfolio tracker, with email / text / Alexa / Google Home alerts, charts, mining calculators, leverage / gain / loss / balance stats, and other crypto tools.

 Privately track your investment in Bitcoin, Ethereum, Monero, Litecoin, Grin, Cosmos, and an unlimited number of other altcoins / cryptocurrencies.
 Customize the coin list / alerts / charts to your favorite assets and exchange pairings.
 No limits, add as many coins / markets as you want.